For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 - Home decorating

-Once I have my extra list done I prioritize my spending.
+Once I have my secondary budget done I prioritize my spending.

 I literally go down the list and rate the items based on my current need.

 Right now, I’m not buying any clothing.
 People keep giving me maternity stuff and I’d rather save my money for some new clothing once the baby comes.